 ORVMs bear integrated blinkers, handles on the top spec Asta variant are all chrome and the car comes clad with rub strips on the lower portion of both front and rear doors.
 The new 8 spoke wheels look nice, though we can imagine the i20 carrying an even snazzier set with élan.

 Where the Elite i20 really stands out is at the rear.
-In all honestly, we just could not take our eyes off those aggressively styled LED tail-lamps.
+In all honesty, we just could not take our eyes off those aggressively styled LED tail-lamps.
 The horizontally laid out jewel inspired tail-lamps look fantastic, especially when lit.
 The exterior section of the three-block lamp unit, integrated with the blinkers rests below the C-pillar, while the other two blocks are mounted on the hatch door.
 The surface between the tail lamps has been raised to lend the rear an even sportier stance.
-At the centre of this hump you have the bold Hyundai emblem with the rear view camera positioned right below.
+At the centre of this hump, you have the bold Hyundai emblem with the rearview camera positioned right below.

 The Elite i20 is an eye-catching car.
 Its proportions are bang on the money.
 With being 24mm wider than the previous gen car, and boasting flatter bonnet, the stance is squat and sporty.
 Those wide, aggressively styled tail-lamps are an absolute standout feature.
 There are some elements which we think we could have been better executed, like the blacked out C-pillar we talked about earlier.
 However, the Elite i20 thanks to its big size and some interesting details succeeds in grabbing attention on the road, much more than most of its immediate rivals.